Updating your review

-It is important that you read the IMS web page for Cochrane authors where you can keep up to date with author information.
-You will also find a link to the latest Cochrane Handbook for Systematic Reviews of Interventions which is the official document that describes in details the process of preparing and maintaining Cochrane systematic reviews.
-Cochrane reviews should also follow the style described in the Cochrane Style Guide.
+The Cochrane Handbook for Systematic Reviews of Interventions is the official document that describes in details the process of preparing and maintaining Cochrane systematic reviews.
+Cochrane reviews should also follow the style described in the Cochrane Style Manual.
 The 'Related Resources' sidebar on this page explains how you can find examples of our reviews in The Cochrane Library.

 Methodological Expectations of Cochrane Intervention Reviews (MECIR)